depicted-candela/TransitionalSQL/solutions/12_speedUnleash.md

 ```
 <h5>Analysis</h5>
 <p>
     The initial plan performs a <code>TABLE ACCESS FULL</code>.
-This is the database's "brute force" method, where it reads every block of the <code>customerOrders</code> table from disk into memory to check if <code>productId</code> equals 2.
+This is the database's <em>brute force</em> method, where it reads every block of the <code>customerOrders</code> table from disk into memory to check if <code>productId</code> equals 2.
 For a large table, this is extremely inefficient when you only need a small percentage of the data.
 </p>
 <p>
     After creating the standard B-Tree index, the optimizer immediately recognizes a more intelligent path.
 The new plan consists of two steps: